AndrewBugembe/post-install-config/README.md

 <img src="https://i.imgur.com/rnpkkzh.png"/>
 </p>
 <p>
-Organize agents into departments via the Admin Panel to improve management, such as creating a 'System Administrators' department
+Organize agents into departments via the Admin Panel to improve management, such as creating a 'System Administrators' department.
 </p>
 <br />